DamirPe/todo-list-app/README.md

 - First input is a number input made for adding randomly generated tasks.
 - Enter number(no more than 10 can be generated at onece) of randomly task in the input field.
-- Click the "Add" button to save the task.
+- Click the "Add" button to add the task.

-- Second fils is for manualy adding tasks.
+- Second input is for manualy adding tasks.
 - Enter a task in the input field.
-- Click the "Add" button to save the task.
+- Click the "Add" button to add the task.

 ### Deleting Tasks